 The Barolo calling card is the signature “tar and roses” aroma, bright ruby red color, firm tannins, and high acidity.
 A wine that is perfect for drinking during any season but particularly tasty when paired with hearty and decadent meals in the Fall.

 Try them for yourself; Piedmont is littered with wineries – perfect for a day or two of wine tasting and touring.
-And if the Barolo is not your style, the Piedmont region is also home to more wine varieties such as the Barbera, Nebbiolo, and even the Moscato.
+And if the Barolo is not your style, the Piedmont region is also home to more wine varieties, such as the Barbera or the Nebbiolo.

 Barolo at G.D.
 VAJRA Winery

 While you’re drinking some of the best wine in the world, you can gorge yourself on the simple yet decadent food of the Piedmont region.

 The town of Bra is widely credited as the birthplace of the “slow food” movement.
 But the simple tenants of sourcing food locally, preparing it traditionally, and enjoying it with good company can be found throughout the region.
 As such, stopping in a random osteria in Piedmont is hardly a gamble.